karisigurd4/DocumentLab/README.md

 ...
 Just to provide some example

-The library consists of distinct components that play a distinct part in the process.
+The library consists of distinct components that play a part in the process.
 The following figure represents a high-level view of how they interact and the direction of data throughout them,

 ![Imgur](https://i.imgur.com/UiJhaVi.png)

 The following sections will explain the parts each component plays more extensively.